reagro/web/source/data/index.rst

 Data collection
 ===============

-This section covers data collection techniques.
+This section covers some data collection techniques and presents some prime sources of data that is available for use.

 .. toctree::